Coat of arms of the Crown of Aragon: Theories of Aragonese origin

 The exact origin of the four bars symbol is obscure, and for long it has been explained by legends, now proven false.
-The first undisputed evidences are from the Alfonso II (king of Aragon and count of Barcelona) reign.
+According to some Aragonese scholars, the first undisputed evidences are from the Alfonso II (king of Aragon and count of Barcelona) reign.

 Even though a purely Aragonese origin for the four bars symbol has been proposed, the main point held by Aragonese authors (Fatás, Ubieto, Montaner), partially supported by some Catalan historians like Ferran de Segarra, is that the key evidence for the Catalan origin, the Marseilles seals, is dubious.
 The lines in the monochrome Marseilles seals are interpreted as mere scratchings by some, and as representation of a shield reinforcement by others.
 This theory was rejected by Aragonese member of the International Heraldry Academy Faustino Menéndez-Pidal.

 A second point put forward by Aragonese authors is that Ramon Berenguer IV, Count of Barcelona was the de facto ruler of Aragon, even if only his son Alfonso II would become de jure king of Aragon.
 Therefore, any symbol associated with Ramon Berenguer IV can also be attributed to the then budding Crown of Aragon.